 Keep It Simple

-The most important thing you can do when you set out to design a Japanese garden is to fully embrace the idea of keeping things as simple and as minimalist as possible.
+The most important thing you can do when you set out to design a Japanese garden is to fully embrace the idea of keeping things as simple.
+Minimalism is the key.
 Go overboard with any one particular element in your Japanese garden and you’ll have detracted from the entirety of the space.

 A very light touch is essential when you’re talking about Japanese landscape design.

 Use Natural and Traditional Materials as Much as Possible